connexcs/docs/docs/anyedge/anyedge.md

 This feature adds another capability where the AnyEdge Laodbalancer is aware of the latency of the Opensips (backend) servers.
 The AnyEdge Loadbalancer measures the latency on backend servers by checking that the servers are online.
 This can be done by adding the **Timestamps**.

 According to RFC 3261, there is a proper header Timestamp available.
-We include this Timestamp header with the message we are going to send.
+We include this Timestamp header with the message we're going to send.
 When we get a reply, it comes along with the Timestamp as well.
 The Timestamp of the message and reply should be identical, which measures the latency or calculates the difference.

 ### How to Enable AnyEdge SIP Ping Replies